kitajs/docs/guide/index.md

 Kita (`/ˈkitə/`) is a [meta](https://en.wikipedia.org/wiki/Metaprogramming) router for Fastify.

-::: tip
+::: tip Just want to try it by yourself?

-Just want to try it out?
 Skip to the [Quickstart](./quickstart) or head over to our [Migration Guide](../recipes/migration.md) to migrate your existing project to Kita.

 :::